 I am an Assistant Professor of Sociology at Washington University in St. Louis.
 My research examines the production and consequences of social inequality.
 I use qualitative methods to understand gender inequality in the workplace and in family life.

 My current project is a cross-national interview study of 135 working mothers in Sweden, Germany, Italy, and the United States.
 These four countries offer distinct policy approaches to reconciling work-family conflict.
 I examine how different ideals of gender, motherhood, and employment are embedded in these policies, and how they shape the daily lives of working mothers in these countries.

-A book based on this research called Making Motherhood Work: How Women Manage Careers and Caregiving is under contract with Princeton University Press.
+A book based on this research called Making Motherhood Work: How Women Manage Careers and Caregiving is forthcoming with Princeton University Press in January 2019.

 I received my PhD in Sociology from The University of Texas at Austin and my BA in Sociology from Whitman College.
 My research is supported by the National Science Foundation, American Association of University Women, and German Academic Exchange Service (DAAD).
 I am a 2018 Work and Family Researchers Network Early Career Fellow.